COMMENTARY: Your reading habits helped us decide to reduce print editions

 Really feel it.
 It has more heft to it, doesn’t it?

 Remember, however, that whatever bulk you feel is unlike the newspapers of yesteryear.
 My newspapers.
 I remember those papers having girth.
 In print’s heyday, I could flip through the news and sports, make my way to the comics and crossword, and fail each time to reassemble the paper because they were larger, wider and fuller than what we have today.
 Like when I tried to put one of those old school road maps back together, I would just end up creating new creases and fold up the mangled mess.
-At risk of sounding like a baby boomer, everything’s simply smaller nowadays, whether for cost-effectiveness or for convenience.
+Everything’s simply smaller nowadays, whether for cost-effectiveness or for convenience.

 But I also know that the great majority of you, about 90% of our combined readers, will not read this story in any newspaper.
 No. You’re reading it where most people are getting their news — online.
 MyRGV.com, which for about two years now has been the experimental new home of our respective publications, has been on quite the different trajectory than our printed editions.
 And whatever we lost in inches in print we’ve gained in bandwidth on our website, to accommodate our growing news needs and readership.